kotlin-orm/ktorm/docs/source/en/entities-and-column-binding.md

 The core feature of an ORM framework is to bind database tables to entities, bind tables' columns to entities' properties.
 Now let's learn how to do that with Ktorm.

 In former sections learning SQL DSL, we created two table objects, they are `Departments` and `Employees`.
-In the table objects, we defined columns by calling column definition functions such as `int`, `long`, `varchar`, etc. The return type of these functions is `Table<E>.ColumnRegistration<C>`, in which `E` is the entity's type, `C` is the declaring column's type.
+In these table objects, we defined columns by calling column definition functions such as `int`, `long`, `varchar`, etc. The return type of them is `Table<E>.ColumnRegistration<C>`, in which `E` is the entity's type, `C` is the declaring column's type.

 It's easy to bind a column to an entity's property, we just need to chaining call the `bindTo` or `references` function on the `ColumnRegistration` instance.
 The code below modifies those two table objects and completes the O-R bindings: